-The forest resource of Côte d'Ivoire was estimated at 16 million hectares in 1900, the country's forest cover was only 7,850,864 ha in 1986 and 3,401,146 ha in 2015(BNETD and Tera, 2016).
-The country lost a total of 78% of its crop cover, because, the expansion of agriculture occupies 62% of the Ivorian territory (BNETD and Tera, 2016).
+The forest resource of Côte d'Ivoire was estimated at 16 million hectares in 1900, and the country's forest cover was 7,850,864 ha in 1986 and 3,401,146 ha in 2015 (BNETD and Tera, 2016).
+The country lost a total of 78% of its crop cover, because, of the expansion of agriculture which occupied 62% of the Ivorian territory (BNETD and Tera, 2016).
 Forest area has fallen to more than 2 million hectares today (Koné et al., 2021; Assoma et al., 2021).
-Studies (Kouassi, 2010) on the N'ZI catchment area indicate a real decline in clear forests and forested savannah by more than 14.95%, Dense forests probably decrease by 1.93%, and shrub and/or grassland savannah by less than 15.15%.
+Studies by Kouassi (2010), and Noho et al. (2018) on the N'ZI watershed area indicate a real decline in clear forests and forested savannas by more than 14.95%, Dense forests probably decrease by 1.93%, and shrub and/or grassland savannah by less than 15.15%.

 The forests are composed of degraded secondary forests around the N'ZI River in particular (17% degraded forest, 10% light forest, and 3% gallery forest) (Noho et al., 2018).
 The watershed of the N'ZI River constitutes a feeding zone between the savannah and forest areas.
-This basin was the loop of cocoa and coffee between the period 1960-1980 (Brou et al., 2005).
-The population explosion in the study area has grown rapidly from 900,000 inhabitants to 3,030,381 inhabitants (INS, 2014), consisting of anthropogenic causes and rural land tenure have created great pressure on resources, in particular land degradation, thus leading to the abandonment of land to other sources of income.
-In the search for information leading to the abandonment of land to other more productive regions, remote sensing and geographical information systems (GIS) have been chosen to monitor the evolution of land use in the N'ZI watershed, to inform public opinion.
+This was the loop of cocoa and coffee during the period from 1960 to 1980 (Brou et al., 2005).
+The population in the study area has grown rapidly from 900,000 to 3,030,381 inhabitants (INS, 2014).
+Anthropogenic causes and rural land tenure have created great pressure on resources, particularly land degradation, thus leading to the abandonment of land for other sources of income.
+In the search for information leading to the abandonment of land to other more productive regions, remote sensing and geographical information systems (GIS) have been chosen to monitor the evolution of land use of the N'ZI watershed to inform public opinion.
 Remote sensing is a powerful tool for providing quantitative spatial information to assess land use changes.
-This tool allows the measurement of the different forms of landscape change according to the level of land use and the temporal dynamics of these changes (Dietzel et al., 2005).
-However, quantitative analysis of landscape changes is fundamentally dependent on available geographic data, including spatial data (cartographic, photographic, or satellite) and the spatial resolution of the data used.
-Then, visualization of land cover and land use in the N'ZI watershed, based on satellite data, could be a primary means of understanding changes in land use and decision-making, to the extent that it has expected benefits.
+This tool allows the measurement of different forms of landscape changes according to the level of land use and the temporal dynamics of these changes (Dietzel et al., 2005).
+However, quantitative analysis of landscape changes is fundamentally dependent on available geographic data, including spatial data (cartographic, photographic, or satellite) and spatial resolution of data used.
+Then, visualization of land cover and land use of the N'ZI watershed, based on satellite data, could be a primary means of understanding changes in land use and decision-making, to the extent that it has expected benefits.

 Changes in soil surface classification methods and criteria vary from author to author (Hoang et al., 2009).
-These methods fall into three processing techniques: visual interpretations, pixel-based methods, and object-based approaches (Desclée et al., 2006).
-Today, the main classification methods used are supervised and not supervised.(Achbun et al., 2011).
-In this work, the aim is to use the supervised classification method to characterize the dynamics of land use, then quantify the changes in land use, to identify their evolution in the watershed of the N'ZI.
+These methods fall into three processing techniques which are: visual interpretations, pixel-based methods, and object-based approaches (Desclée et al., 2006).
+Today, the main classification methods used are supervised and not supervised methods.(Achbun et al., 2011).
+In this work, the aim is to use the supervised classification method to characterize the dynamics of land use and quantify the changes in land use, to identify their evolution in the watershed of N'ZI.